helgoboss/helgobox/doc/user-guide.md

 2. Press *Save as...* (next to *Preset*).
     - ReaLearn will ask you if it should make your mappings project-independent.
 Answer with *Yes* (important).
 3. Enter a descriptive preset name, e.g. "Vital".
-4. Right-click ReaLearn's header panel and press *Link current preset to FX "Vital.dll"*.
+4. Right-click ReaLearn's header panel → `FX-to-preset links` → `<Add link from FX "Vital.dll" to...>` and choose the previously created "Vital" preset.
     - The name `Vital.dll` can vary, depending on your operating system.
     - If it doesn't mention *Vital* but another VST plug-in, focus your Vital VSTi plug-in instance for a moment and then go directly to ReaLearn and right-click the header panel.